x1n32/Interactive-Support-for-Learning-Collaborative-Software-Development/Info.md

 <br/><img src="Images/fileEdit.jpg" width="70%" height="70%"><br/>

 ## Using Gitpod
+To load Gitpod: search gitpod.io/#  where # is your GitHub web address.<br>
 <br/><img src="Images/gitpodScreenshot.PNG" width="70%" height="70%"><br/>
 - On the left are all the files.
 - The middle of the screen is where you read/write the file you opened